VineethBaradi/PrepAIready/README.md

 This project is part of academic coursework and is intended for educational purposes.

 ## Acknowledgments
-- Course Instructors
-- AI Development Team
+- Caitlin Syder AI Professor at UDM
-- Open Source Community
+- Dr. Ray ( Founder of ADA Analytics)